Longview – 2019

 Art & Poetry Geocache – 2018

-Art & Poetry Geocache by Miriam Sagan and Isabel Winson-Sagan Maternal Mitochondria, made up of mother-daughter duo Miriam Sagan and Isabal Winson-Sagan created a site-specific installation of poetry and Suminagashi (paper marbling) in the Railyard Park.
-The Railyard Park was host to a workshop, which was free and
+Art & Poetry Geocache By Miriam Sagan and Isabel Winson-Sagan Maternal Mitochondria, made up of mother-daughter duo Miriam Sagan and Isabal Winson-Sagan, created a site-specific installation of poetry and Suminagashi (paper marbling) in the Railyard Park.
+The exhibit consisted of a free workshop, during which participants learned the

 Parallax – 2018

-Parallax by Mark Knutson Mark Knutson's Parallax was installed on the corner of Guadalupe and Cerrillos Rd.
-Similar to the rail lines of a rail road track that fade into the horizon, the sculpture forms a parallax that vertically disappears in the blue skies above.
-The pieces come apart
+Parallax By Mark Knutson Similar to the lines of a railroad track that fade into the horizon, Mark Knutson's sculpture formed a parallax that vertically disappeared in the blue skies above.
+The pieces came apart and fragmented, just like the changing grid lines that direct the path of

 SCANNERS – 2018